marxin/texi2rst-generated/sphinx/gcc/references-for-other-languages.rst

 See :ref:`Standards <standards>`, for details of standards supported by GNU Fortran.

-..
-Copyright (C) 1988-2021 Free Software Foundation, Inc.

-..
-This is part of the GCC manual.

-..
-For copying conditions, see the file gcc.texi.

 @c man begin INCLUDE
 @include gcc-vers.texi
 @c man end